larb0b/hours/README.md

 ## Storage

-By default, the script creates a file named "srvhrs" to store logged hours.
+By default, the script creates a file named "hrs" to store logged hours.
 You can use a different file by passing it as an argument, e.g. `./hours.sh ~/hoursfile`.